 Last year, I decided to look for a fitness goal and, because I love cycling, the 3 Peaks Challenge seemed like the perfect fit.
-Each of the 3 Peaks Challenges is an endurance bike ride, boasting a distance of 235 km and a total climbing elevation of 4000+ meters.
+Each of the 3 Peaks Challenges is an endurance bike ride, boasting a distance of 235 km and a total climbing elevation of 4000+ metres.
 As if that wasn’t enough, they each have a cut-off time limit of 12 or 13 hours.
-Talk about a physical and mental challenge of extreme proportions (or maybe pure stupidity!). .
+Talk about a physical and mental challenge of extreme proportions (or maybe pure stupidity!).

 Having completed the Gold Coast event last August and Tasmania in November, I entered the Falls Creek challenge aiming to finish one hour faster than my previous times.